xapp-ai/documentation/docs/studio/single-tenancy.md

 ## Deploying

 At a high level, for deployment we will provide you with a Cloudformation script that you will then deploy to your AWS account.
 This script will automatically deploy all the necessary services, application code and the necessary IAM roles them to communicate with each other.
-You will then have a [runtime API](/docs/development/api/runtime), a [management API](/docs/development/api/graphql) and a Studio web application URL.
+You will then have a [CMS API](/docs/development/api/cms), a [GraphQL API](/docs/development/api/graphql) and a Studio web application URL.

 From there you can start to build out your application in Studio and point your assistant application to use the new runtime API.